bluekyu/render_pipeline_cpp/docs/build_rpcpp.md

 build Panda3D from source.

 And then set `panda3d_ROOT` to installed directory for CMake cache.

+#### Eigen3
+Panda3D may use Eigen3 and original Panda3D installs it into Panda3D package as default if it is used.

+However, [Patched Panda3D](https://github.com/bluekyu/panda3d) does not install Eigen3.
+If your Panda3D uses Eigen3 and does not include it, then you need to install Eigen3.

+- Windows: `vcpkg install eigen3:x64-windows`
+- Ubuntu: `apt-get install libeigen3-dev`

 #### FreeType2
 You can get the latest built files from